Kobeliaky

 Kobeliaky (Кобеляки, /uk/) is a city in Poltava Raion, Poltava Oblast, Ukraine.
 It hosts the administration of Kobeliaky urban hromada, one of the hromadas of Ukraine.
 Population:

 History

+After 1649, Kobeliaky was a sotnia town of Poltava Regiment in the Cossack Hetmanate.
+Until the Revolution of 1917 it served as the centre of a district.

-During World War II, Kobeliaky was under German occupation from 15 September 1941 until 25 September 1943.
+In 1939 the population of Kobeliaky exceeded 10,000 inhabitants.
+During World War II, the city was under German occupation from 15 September 1941 until 25 September 1943.

 Until 18 July 2020, Kobeliaky was the administrative center of Kobeliaky Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
 The area of Kobeliaky Raion was merged into Poltava Raion.

 Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census:

 Language

 Distribution of the population by native language according to the 2001 census: